Stereo Widener Online

 No. The stereo widener runs entirely in your browser using the Web Audio API.
 Your file never leaves your device — nothing is uploaded, stored, or analyzed.

-What audio formats are supported?
+What formats and file sizes are supported?